Creating the #1 key management software in Finland

 LokiTime is key control and key management software that has been around since 2016.
 It is currently the most widely used key management software in Finland.
 LokiTime is suitable for all kinds of operators, from property owners to security companies and the public sector.
-Some of the organisations using LokiTime include Securitas, Mall of Tripla, Newsec, ertego, and Citycon.
+Some of the organisations using LokiTime include Korkeasaari Zoo, Securitas, Mall of Tripla, Newsec, Certego, and Citycon.

-In the discussion between Marko and Tuomas, it soon became clear that Sowellus needed help with LokiTime: their key management business was getting bigger and bigger, so their digital services needed to be more scalable.
+In the discussion between Marko and Tuomas, it soon became clear that Sowellus needed help with LokiTime: as their key management business was getting bigger and bigger, their digital services needed to be more scalable.
 A new mobile application was also required.
 Kodan was brought in to help and it quickly became apparent that our expertise in delivering turnkey solutions and managing projects made us the perfect fit for the job.

 Starting point and first steps